 Regarding marriage we are talking about two distinct human wills – among equal beings – that are to be brought into harmony through submission.
 Yet the submission of Christ does not entail equal beings.
 In Christ’s submission to the Father, although the persons are equal, the relevant beings are not.
 As a human being with a human will, Christ submits to his Father, a divine being.
 Therefore, that a human being, who is also a divine Person, submits as a divine Person to another divine Person (who is solely a divine being) lacks ontic analogous force as it relates to one human being who must by God’s design submit to another equal human being in marriage.
-Consequently, the Christ submission-analogy to marriage is not one-to-one; it cannot pertain to an equality of beings or persons, but nonetheless to a congruity and harmonious ordering of distinct and separate wills.
+Consequently, the Christ submission-analogy to marriage is not one-to-one; it cannot pertain to an equality of beings, but nonetheless to a congruity and harmonious ordering of distinct and separate wills.
 In other words, with respect to submission in marriage, the two wills are different yet belong to equal beings.
 With respect to Christ’s submission to God, the wills are different too, yet of unequal beings.
 Therefore, the analogy is not at the point of being.

 In sum, within the economic Trinity there is no ordering of wills of equal beings, but rather an ordering of a human will under the one undivided will of God.
 Consequently, the taxis of persons as it relates to submission in the economic Trinity is established not by persons without further qualification but by another property found in the plurality of natures of the Second Person.
 Christ submits to God.